Skip to main content

 Variables

-Variables are used to store data that can be accessed and manipulated throughout a program.
-Wave provides flexibility in variable declaration, supporting both mutable and immutable variables to give developers control over data management.
+Variables are used to store and manipulate data within your program.
+Wave supports both mutable variables and immutable variables in declarations, giving developers fine-grained control over data handling.

 Mutable Variables